Name: Richard J. Codey

 Title: Owner / Manager

-A long-time advocate for children, Codey sponsored the nation's first statewide assault weapons ban and the nation's first childproof handgun law.
+A longtime advocate for children, Codey sponsored the nation's first statewide assault weapons ban and the nation's first childproof handgun law.
 As Governor, he signed landmark legislation requiring GPS tracking for sex offenders and launched an unprecedented statewide school security audit.
-Recently he authored one of the strongest package of laws in the nation to crackdown on Internet predators.
+And he authored one of the strongest packages of laws in the nation to crack down on Internet predators.
 He has also been a vocal public health advocate, playing an instrumental role in providing affordable and accessible health care, creating a prescription drug assistance program for seniors, funding innovative cancer research programs, and signing the landmark Smoke Free Air Act into law.